irisnet/irishub/docs/modules/gov/README.md

 }
 ```

-* Parameters can be modified
+* Parameters can be changed
 * The key of parameters:"Gov/gov/DepositProcedure"
 * `min_deposit[0].denom`  The minimum tokens deposited are counted by iris-atto.
 * `min_deposit[0].amount` The number of minimum tokens and the default scope：10iris,（1iris，200iris）